openrepair/data/quests/batteries/README.md

 ## What was BattCat all about?

-The aim of these quests was to sort the records into buckets of fault “types” and next "steps".
+The aim of these quests was to sort the records into buckets of “barriers to repair” and "next steps".

 Community repair events are busy with volunteers concentrating their efforts on the people and the devices that turn up.
 The data that gets recorded by a fixer is their description of the situation at the time.
-Our participants would read this "problem" text and judge whether it fitted any of the "fault types" or "next steps" that were presented.
+Our participants would read this "problem" text and judge whether it fitted any of the "barriers to repair" (for End of life devices) or "next steps" (for Repairable devices) that were presented.